5 Robust Vocational Sectors in Minnesota With Job Growth Opportunities

 Some of the best colleges in Minnesota offer extensive varieties of programs in the health care field, providing training for occupations from front-line caregivers and assistants to behind-the-scenes health care managers, administrators, and office professionals.

 To help meet demand for high-tech workers, the state needs a regular supply of qualified people like those graduating from Minnesota technical colleges.

 The largest employers in this sector are data centers.
-About 7,000 people work in more than 350 data centers, which include web-hosting facilities and other related businesses.
-Most are in the Minneapolis-St. Paul area.
-In fact, the Twin Cities have a top-10 ranking among large metro areas in the U.S. for the number of people who work in data processing.
-Other cities in Minnesota also benefit from jobs in the tech sector through a host of smaller companies.****
+About 7,000 people work in 480 data-processing and related establishments, which include web-hosting facilities and other businesses.
+Most are in the Minneapolis-St. Paul area.4 Other cities in Minnesota also benefit from jobs in the tech sector through a host of smaller companies.

 Among the many programs available to students interested in high-tech careers are computer science, web programming, software development, and network systems administration.

 For graduates of culinary arts or culinary management programs, Minneapolis is home to thousands of four- and five-star restaurants in need of people who can prepare Italian, French, Middle Eastern, and German dishes with skill and flair.

 Vocational colleges and trade schools in Minnesota offer many different programs, including not only culinary arts and management, but also more specialized training options in areas such as pastry and baking.

 Hospitality jobs, including management positions, are also a hot commodity in the Twin Cities, with places like Minnehaha Park, the Salt Cave, and the Basilica of St. Mary attracting hundreds of thousands of tourists every year.
 Large resort hotels often search for graduates of Minnesota trade schools and colleges who have training in hospitality management.
 The sector is also expected to benefit from visitors who will come for the Destination Medical Center.